Ta'abbata Sharran: Name

 His proper name was Thabit ibn Jabr al-Fahmi.
 Al-Fahmi is a nisba indicating his membership in the Fahm tribe.
-Ta'abatta Sharran is a laqab, or nickname, which means "he who has put evil in his armpit."
+Ta'abatta Sharran is a laqab, or nickname, which means "he who had evil under his arm."

 There are a number of traditional accounts of how he acquired the name, related in the Kitab al-Aghani.
 In one, he saw a ram in the desert.
 He picked it up and carried it under his arm, but it urinated on him.
 It became heavier as he approached his camp, so he dropped it, and saw that in fact it was a ghul.
 His clan asked him what he had been carrying, and he replied "the ghul," which prompted them to give him his nickname.
 In another, during truffle season, his mother asked why he was not gathering truffles for the family.
 He went out with her bag and filled it with snakes, then returned to the tent carrying the bag under his arm.
 He threw the bag down in front of her and she opened it, finding the snakes, then fled the tent.
 When she told the story to the women of the tribe, they gave Thabit his nickname.
 Another story has it that his mother gave him the name because he habitually carried his sword under his arm when travelling with a raiding party.
 Modern scholars believe that these traditions "should not be taken at face value," and that the name was intended to signify the poet's unavoidable propensity for trouble.